AnyDSL/artic/README.md

 # Artic

 A replacement for [Impala](https://github.com/AnyDSL/impala).
-The goal of the project is to provide more advanced language features (polymorphism, traits) without breaking compatibility with existing Impala code.

 ## Building

-A compiler that supports C++14 and CMake are required to build the project.
+A compiler that supports C++17 and CMake are required to build the project.
 Use the following commands to build the program:

     mkdir build
     cd build